 Lifespan.io Ethics Code of Longevity Journalism

-As medical science progresses, uncovering the causes of aging and opening the doors to interventions for extending healthy human lifespan, journalists covering this field of science are facing a bigger challenge than ever before.
+As medical science progresses, uncovering the causes of aging and opening the doors to healthy life extension technologies, journalists covering this field of science are facing a bigger challenge than ever before.
 Not only do they have to navigate the complex dimensions of aging research, adjusting their views to new concepts and possibilities every day, they also have to fulfil their mission in the presence of cognitive biases related to aging, an information storm, and increasingly pervading snake oil salesmen, fraud, and fake news.

 Rejuvenation biotechnology has the potential to become a game changer for billions of people suffering from age-related diseases and their relatives.
 It is a lack of information that stands between those affected by age-related diseases and the solutions that are being created by researchers.
 Hence it is our common duty to provide accurate information, maintain a productive public dialogue and ensure fact-based decision making concerning methods of healthy life extension.

-We are calling upon both professional and citizen journalists covering aging research to conform to the highest standards of ethics.
+We are calling upon both professional and citizen journalists covering aging research and life extension to conform to the highest standards of ethics.

 As one of the pioneers of the industry, we have developed the Lifespan.io Ethics Code of Longevity Journalism that can from now on be a guide for all good-faith actors in our community as well as for ourselves.